 Another common substitute for egg white is mashed banana.
 The only drawback to the banana is the unwanted taste of the banana in your dish.

-Whatever fruit you pick to exchange egg white, replace 1/4 cup of purée, as such mashed banana with two egg whites.
+Whatever fruit you pick to exchange egg white, replace 1/4 cup of purée and mashed banana with two egg whites.

 14. Mashed Avocado

-About 1/2 cup of pureed avocado may act as an agent in a recipe needed two egg white.
+About 1/2 cup of pureed avocado may act as an agent in a recipe that needs two egg white.
 It can also add richness and moistness.

 Avocados are creamy and soft in their natural state.
-Two egg white places alongside two tablespoons to a quarter cup of mashed avocado.
-It allows some opportunity to covert; before perfecting it with avocados, you could get a recipe for some tries.
+Two egg white placed alongside two tablespoons to a quarter cup of mashed avocado.
+It allows some opportunity to convert; before perfecting it with avocados, you could get a recipe for some tries.

 The middle of avocado cakes, brownies, or cupcakes may cave due to the softness of this cult favorite.

 15. Mashed Pumpkin